 Horses need to learn the ropes to become excellent in their field.
 Trainers can work with individual personalities to mold their behavior to match those criteria.
 Whether the horse needs prepping for a show, basic riding, or work purposes, you can ensure success for clients.

 Some horse trainers work privately, while others work for public stables.
-This lends to your preference and working style, so ultimately, it is up to you.
+This choice depends on your preference and working style, so ultimately, it is up to you.
 Many who work for public stables eventually branch out on their own.

 You can tailor the job to suit your schedule.
 So, if you prefer to travel, board, or work publicly with horses, you can offer services based on what works best for you.
-There is a lot of freedom in the job, especially in terms of self-employment.
+There is a great deal of freedom in the job, especially in terms of self-employment.

 As a horse trainer, you must exhibit empathy, discipline, and consistency.
 You will work with horses of many personalities, and being prepared for anything is crucial.
 You also can’t take things so personally.
-Some horses will train easier than others, and you must not be discouraged by it.
+Some horses will be more difficult to train than others, and you must not be discouraged by it.

 You should have some type of educational degree to harness your skillset.
-However, some horse trainers might not have formal training.
+That said, some horse trainers do not have formal training.

 5. Riding Instructor